Graduate students can be accommodated at many UCEAP-affiliated host universities for up to one year.

 The École normale supérieure (ENS) offers graduate students a unique opportunity to study and conduct research alongside exceptional French students and faculty in the humanities, social sciences, and theoretical sciences.
 ENS is competitive and the program is recommended for academically strong students who have a well-developed study, research, and scholarly agenda as well as a strong proficiency in French.

-Students from IRPS at UCSD enroll in courses at the University of Tokyo Graduate School of Public Policy.
+Students from UCSD School of Global Policy and Strategy enroll in courses at the University of Tokyo Graduate School of Public Policy.
 Courses are taught in English.

 UC MBA students may study at certain UCEAP partner institutions.
 Eligibility depends on conditions set by the schools at the participating UC campuses.